GCSE Art, Craft and Design

 60% Portfolio.

 Your child will complete a series of projects over the course of the entire GCSE, and these will form their portfolio.
-The projects that are most likely to be included are the Nature Transformed project and the Final Major Project (independently chosen starting point).
+All work from Year 10 and 11 can be included, but the main bulk will be the final major project.

 40% Externally set assignment.

 This is a paper that comes from the exam board and will have seven different starting points for students to choose from.
 We receive this paper in January of Year 11 and will give to students as soon as we return after Christmas.
-Students will work on this as a new project for eight school weeks then sit for a 10-hour controlled assessment over 2 days, this year they are on 13th and 14th March.
-In the controlled assessment time students will produce a final response to their eight-week project.
+Students will work for approximately 11 weeks on this as a new project and will then sit for a 10-hour controlled assessment over 2 days at the end of March or early April.
+In the controlled assessment time students will produce a final response to their externally set assignment.

 Useful Websites